elunna/nerfhack-changelog/README.md

 * spined devils now have a passive spike attack
 * star vampires are telepathic
 * things from below can see invisible
+* third eyes inflict a passive hallucination gaze.
 * troll mummies get a withering attack
 * t-rex can berserk and emit a scary roar
 * velociraptors are stronger than in SpliceHack (roughly the same strength as SLASHEM's kangaroos)
 * weretigers are recolored to red and can jump
 * zoo bats now cause confusion when eaten
 * rot worms are now tiny
-* bloodworms get a drain life bit instead of poison bite

 * tunnel worms are now huge, get an armor rending attack, and a butt attack
 * werespiders can summon giant spiders, phase spiders, and monstrous spiders
 * weresnakes can summon snakes, pit vipers, and asphynxes
 * weresnakes are now red